 The mission of the SOGI Commission is to secure full and equal treatment in the ABA, the legal profession and the justice system without regard to sexual orientation or gender identity.

-Starting in 2019 the SOGI Commission is pleased to announce the inauguration of the ABA SOGI LGBT Scholarship Program, aimed at recent law students and/or law school graduates studying for the Bar who are either LGBTQ or who will be working in the LGBTQ space doing public interest work which may include, but not be limited to, working for Community Based Organizations (“CBO’s”); Non- Governmental Organizations (“NGO’s); policy work in a governmental and/or non-governmental setting; doing academic research, teaching or the like; or any other type of program that helps to promote and protect the Rule of Law and the civil and human rights of LGBTQ persons.
+In 2019, the SOGI Commission announced the inauguration of the ABA SOGI LGBT Scholarship Program, which is aimed at recent law students and/or law school graduates studying for the Bar who are either LGBTQ or who will be working in the LGBTQ space doing public interest work which may include, but not be limited to, working for Community Based Organizations (“CBO’s”); Non- Governmental Organizations (“NGO’s); policy work in a governmental and/or non-governmental setting; doing academic research, teaching or the like; or any other type of program that helps to promote and protect the Rule of Law and the civil and human rights of LGBTQ persons.

-The Scholarship will provide financial support to a first, second or third year law student, or recent law graduate to enable the student or recent law graduate to work in the LGBT public interest arena for the Summer and/or fall of 2019.
+The Scholarship will provide financial support to a first, second or third year law student, or recent law graduate to enable the student or recent law graduate to work in the LGBT public interest arena for the Summer/Fall of 2020.

-One or more scholarships of up to $5000 each will be awarded annually, beginning in 2019, subject to the availability of funds and the recommendation of the commission’s Scholarship Committee.
-The objective is to award the first scholarship(s) in time for the recipient(s) to utilize the funds during Summer/fall 2019.
+One or more scholarships of up to $5000 each will be awarded annually, subject to the availability of funds and the recommendation of the commission’s Scholarship Committee.
+The objective is to award the first scholarship(s) in time for the recipient(s) to utilize the funds during Summer/Fall 2020.

 The application process will be done online.